Skip to main content

 Other Information

-The programme will be delivered by Dr WU Siu Wai, who has rich experience in running professional development programmes for newly appointed school principals and aspiring principals, serving and potential school managers and middle managers.
+The programme will be coordinated by Dr WU Siu Wai, who has rich experiences in running professional development programmes for newly appointed school principals and aspiring principals, serving and potential school managers and middle managers.
 He is also an expert in the teaching of Patriotic Education in Hong Kong Schools, and will be responsible for developing the teaching materials.
 Experienced heads/teacher leaders of Patriotic Education in schools will be invited to share their practice-oriented knowledge.

 Remarks: Each school can recommend more than one teacher.